Travinkel/DeadPigeons/docs/git-settings.md

 - Client deploy: `FLY_CLIENT_TOKEN` secret
 - Never store secrets in repo; use GitHub/Fly secrets only
 - If a token leaks: `flyctl auth revoke <token>`

+## Environments
+- No GitHub Environments configured for this student project; rely on required status checks instead of environment approvals.